 Accompanying Campbell was Col. John Boyd, a loyalist from the southern colonies.

 After capturing Savannah, Campbell was reinforced by a British force under General Augustine Prevost that had marched north from Florida.
 Prevost assumed overall command, and, intent on following up the victory at Savannah, ordered Campbell to capture Augusta, Georgia.
-As Campbell moved inland, he dispatched Boyd to the north with the task of recruiting loyalists in the Carolinas for the British Army.
+As Campbell moved inland, he dispatched Boyd and Major John Hamilton to recruit loyalists in the Carolinas for the British Army.

-In early February, after successfully raising a regiment of 800 Tories, Boyd set out to reunite with Campbell’s force, which had successfully captured Augusta.
+In early February, after successfully raising a regiment of 800 Tories, Boyd set out to reunite with Hamilton before rejoining Campbell who had successfully captured Augusta on January 31.
 During the march south, however, Boyd’s men suffered about 100 casualties, inflicted upon them by pursuing Patriot partisans.

-After crossing the Savannah River, Boyd ordered his men to rest and make camp on the north side of Kettle Creek in Wilkes County, Georgia.
+After crossing the Savannah River, Boyd ordered his men to make camp along the road from Carr's Fort to Wrightsboro on the north side of Kettle Creek in Wilkes County, Georgia.
 Unknown to Boyd, about 350 Patriots under the overall command of Col. Andrew Pickens were close by, preparing to strike.

-At 10 a.m. the morning of February 14, 1779, Pickens attacked with three columns, personally leading the central thrust.
-Col. John Dooly commanded his right while Col. Elijah Clarke commanded Pickens’s left.
-Catching the Tories by surprise, Pickens drove the loyalist pickets back into their camp.
+At 10 a.m. the morning of February 14, 1779, Pickens attacked with three columns, personally leading the assault in the center.
+Col. John Dooly commanded on the right while Col. Elijah Clarke led Pickens’s left.
+Catching the Tories by surprise, the Americans engaged Boyd's pickets in a clearing above their camp.

 Although Boyd enjoyed numerical superiority, the Patriots’ sudden attack left the Tories with little time to prepare.
-Perhaps hoping to buy time, Boyd ordered his main force to take defensive positions on a hill at the rear of the camp while he advanced with 100 men and took position behind a makeshift breastwork, opposite the Patriot center.
+Hoping to buy time, Boyd ordered his men to take up a position on a hill at the rear of the camp while he advanced with 100 men toward a fence and fallen trees opposite the Patriot center.

 As Pickens attacked in the center, his flanking columns under Dooly and Clarke emerged from swampy ground on the left and right to join the assault on the Tory’s main line.
 Boyd’s regiment was now led by Maj.
 William Augustus Spurgeon Jr., who stepped in to fill the role despite only being third-in-command.
 Spurgeon’s nominal superior, Lt.
 Col. John Moore, was either unwilling or unable to exercise the responsibility of command.

-Eventually, despite outnumbering the Patriots by roughly two-to-one and commanding the higher ground, the Tories began to give way, abandoning horses and supplies and fleeing across the creek.
+Eventually, despite outnumbering the Patriots by roughly two-to-one and commanding the higher ground, the Tories broke, abandoning horses and supplies and fleeing across the creek.

 As the enemy line began to collapse, Col. Clarke noticed a ridge on the creek’s south side that the Tories could potentially use as a rallying point on which to reform.
 Despite having his horse shot out from under him, Clarke took a portion of his company across the creek.
 As Clarke advanced up one side of the ridge, a portion of the Tory regiment under Spurgeon advanced up the other side, attempting to contest Clarke for control of the position.

 Clarke was soon joined by Pickens and Dooly, who led their men across the creek to join the renewed engagement.
-After a half-hour’s fighting, Spurgeon’s men were finally driven back and Tory resistance collapsed altogether.
-Nonetheless, Spurgeon was able to buy time for many Loyalists to escape Pickens’s pursuing men.
+After a half-hour’s fighting, Spurgeon’s men were finally driven back and Tory resistance collapsed.
+The battle came to an end on the south side of Kettle Creek in the area now known as Spurgeon's Hill.
+Fortunately, Spurgeon was able to buy time for many Loyalists to escape Pickens’s pursuing men.

 From beginning to end, the Battle of Kettle Creek lasted about four hours.
 By the time the fighting stopped, the Tory regiment raised by Boyd was all but destroyed.

-Exact figures are nonexistent, and the information that does exist is somewhat contradictory, but it seems that out of about 700 men engaged, the Loyalists suffered roughly 200 casualties.
+Exact figures do not exist, and the information that does exist is somewhat contradictory, but it seems that out of about 700 men engaged, the Loyalists suffered roughly 200 casualties.
 Of those, between 40 and 70 men were killed or mortally wounded.
 Another 150 men were captured, many of whom were also wounded.
 The number of men captured includes those taken by pursuing Patriots and those who turned themselves in over the next several days.

 Most importantly, a considerable portion of those who survived and escaped Pickens’s attack deserted and returned to their homes.
 Indeed, fewer than 300 men of the 800 initially recruited by Boyd ever joined the main British force.